ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

         </div>
       </div>
       ```
-* Disabled 'asfdasdf\n---' heading styling for EasyMDE markdown editing mode so doesn't mess up front matter display as a hack fix.
+* Disabled `asfdasdf\n---` heading styling for EasyMDE markdown editing mode so doesn't mess up front matter display as a hack fix.
 But should style these headings and instead needs to just ignore front matter there.
 Search for ` //` in `easymde.js` for fix.
 * Write the undoPutFrontMatterInCodeBlock() function.
 Might be useful for supporting front matter display/editing in WYSIWYG mode.
 * HTML-to-markdown with Turndown needs to ignore Liquid code... will break Liquid code if markdown parser happens to modify it.
   * Previously markdown-it autolink was breaking Liquid code in markdown but disabled autolink and this fixed that issue.